Glastonbury 2025: The biggest clashes on each day you need to know about

-Today, the full lineup for this year's Glastonbury Festival was announced, and festival-goers are already talking about the artists who are set to clash according to the timetable.
+Ever since the Glastonbury Festival line-up was announced, fans have been talking about the artists who are set to clash according to the timetable.

 For 2025, the headline performers at Worthy Farm in Somerset are The 1975 (Friday), Neil Young and the Chrome Hearts (Saturday), and Olivia Rodrigo (Sunday), with over 200,000 people expected to attend the iconic music festival, which takes place between Wednesday 25 and Sunday 29 June.